 Campaign Against Arms Trade - Stop Arming Saudi:

-£4,351,143 of arms to Saudi Arabia in July-Sept 2016 including sniper rifles, weapon night sights, components for assault rifles and for bombs, body armour, military helmets and components for combat aircraft, naval vessels, military aircraft and artillery.
+£4,351,143 of UK arms exported to Saudi Arabia July-Sept 2016 including sniper rifles, weapon night sights, components for assault rifles and for bombs, body armour, military helmets and components for combat aircraft, naval vessels, military aircraft and artillery.

 £44,659,081 of arms was sold to UAE; £3,988,531 to Jordan; £1,469,876 to Qatar; £1,183,11 to Kuwait, £172,846 to Egypt, £155,458 to Bahrain.

 Britain exported £16,920 of improvised explosive device disposal equipment to Yemen.

 Apr-June 2016 Britain exported £5,505,848 of arms to Saudi Arabia and Britain exported NO arms to Yemen

 £526,300,414 of arms to Saudi Arabia

 £ 2,771,296 to Qatar